-Word from the editor: Back in Venezuela where I grew up, I was fortunate enough to have a personalised polo shirt, jeans (jeans!) and trainers as my school uniform.
+A word from the editor: Back in Venezuela where I grew up, I was fortunate enough to have a personalised polo shirt, jeans (jeans!) and trainers as my school uniform.
 It may not sound too radical, but let me tell you it was quite liberal when compared to other institutes.
 But back then — as it usually happens with teenagers — I didn’t appreciate it.
 It wasn’t until much later (after I graduated) that I realised just how comfortable and cool my uniform was.

 Our polo shirts:

-- Classified students into different groups thanks to its different colours*
+- Classified students into different groups*

 - Kept us fresh in the tropical heat

 - Allowed us to express ourselves as it was an easy piece to layer up

 - Branded the garments with a logo on the left breast

 These and many other reasons is why I don’t think twice about recommending polo shirts as school uniforms.

 * The Venezuelan educational system divides students into four groups identified by colours.
 Red shirt: preparatory, white shirt: prep school, blue shirt: senior school, beige shirt: last two years of senior school.
 For most kids, it is a proud moment when you move from one colour to the next.